If you accept a place with us, we are beginning a partnership to last the next six years and possibly beyond.

 All discussions are strictly private and confidential and remain with the Finance Team and Principal.

-We lodge applications and, once the Victorian government releases funding, credit $225 per student.
-Payments are made directly to the College and are credited to your fee account.
-CSEF applications are open from Term 1.
+We lodge applications and, once the Victorian government releases funding, credit $225 per student to your fee account.

 For those students who do not have access to public transport (the free school bus) you may be able to access the School Drive Subsidy.
 This subsidy is available in areas where there is no public transport, to drive an eligible student all or part of the way to school.
 Visit Transport NSW for more detail on its regional school student transport scheme and free school travel pass.